IntersectMBO/cardano-node/doc/getting-started/understanding-config-files.md

 (LMDB)](http://www.lmdb.tech/doc/index.html), stores parts of the ledger state on disk.
 Optionally, a configuration can be included that sets the maximum database size (mapsize) of the on-disk database that is used to store parts of the ledger state.
+The mapsize argument should be defined as a number of Gigabytes.
 By default, the mapsize is set to 16 Gigabytes. **Warning**: if the database size exceeds the given mapsize, the node will abort.
 Therefore, the mapsize should be set to a value high enough to guarantee that the maximum database size will not be reached during the expected node uptime.
 The current